Jean Mayer: World War II

 With France's declaration of war on Germany in 1939, Mayer enlisted in the Ecole Normale Superieure Artillery Training Unit.
 In 1940, his was one of the units that provided a protective ring around the British expeditionary force on the beaches during the Dunkirk evacuation, gaining time for the evacuation of the British Expeditionary Force (BEF) across the English Channel.
 Taken prisoner by the Germans, Mayer shot a guard and managed a narrow escape, making his way to southern France.
-A Free French sympathizer with a high position in the Vichy government secretly supplied him with a passport and papers permitting his escape to Algeria, Morocco, Martinique and Guadalupe.
+A Free French sympathizer with a high position in the Vichy government secretly supplied him with a passport and papers permitting his escape to Algeria, Morocco, Martinique and Guadeloupe.
 He would eventually make his way to the United States, where his father, who immediately before the outbreak of war had been invited to give the Lowell Lectures at Harvard, was in Cambridge, Massachusetts, with Mayer's mother and sister.
 On his visit to them Mayer met Elizabeth Van Huysen, who would become his wife.

 By the end of 1941, Charles de Gaulle had formed the Free French as an army and government in exile.
 Mayer reenlisted in the Free French Forces, at first serving as a gunnery officer on convoy duty in the North Atlantic.
 When one convoy was forced back by weather and U-Boat attacks into harbor at Halifax, Nova Scotia, Elizabeth Van Huysen came up to Halifax from Boston and the two were married.
 They had a honeymoon of less than 24 hours before the convoy sailed again.
 Mayer would not return to America until 1945.

 In North Africa, Mayer served as commander of an artillery battery in the Colonial and Marine First Free French Division that accompanied the British Eighth Army at the second battle of El Alamein, following its victory there with a long advance into Libya and Tunisia.
 With the Tunisian campaign completed, he was detached to the staff of the War Ministry in Algeria, received training in ship-to-shore attacks and landings, and landed with the First Free French Division—by then part of the U.S. Fifth Army—south of Naples.

 Mayer had been awarded the Croix de Guerre for his escape from German captivity.
 At the Battle of Monte Cassino in the Italian campaign, he would be awarded another for risking his life as forward observer of the heavy (155mm howitzer) battalion.
-After the D-Day landings, he would land in the south of France to command a Free French infantry regiment—made up largely of boys too young to have been drafted for forced labor in Germany and older men who had served in World War I—in the Colmar pocket, managing to hold the line along the Vosges against attack by the elite Hermann Goering SS Division.
-He would emerge from this campaign with two palms to his Croix de Guerre, the Resistance Medal, and the Legion of Honor, and from the war with 14 decorations in all.
+After the D-Day landings, he would land in the south of France to command a Free French infantry regiment—made up largely of boys too young to have been drafted for forced labor in Germany and older men who had served in World War I—in the Colmar Pocket, managing to hold the line along the Vosges against attack by the elite Hermann Goering SS Division.
+He would emerge from this campaign with two palms to his Croix de Guerre, the Resistance Medal, and the Legion of Honour, and from the war with 14 decorations in all.